A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 Earn new qualifications to boost your career and demonstrate your abilities.

 Coal is mined in over 100 countries, across all continents except Antarctica.
-It is a widely available and affordable fuel.
+It's a widely available and affordable fuel.
 The largest reserves are found in the USA, Russia, China, India and Australia.
 Further data and statistics can be found on the World Coal Association website.

 Coal consumption in the UK has fallen since the 1980s as the UK has been able to develop its North Sea oil and gas fields and complete a substantial nuclear electricity programme.
-Today the UK imports around three quarters of the coal it uses – the main sources being Russia, South Africa, Indonesia, Australia and Colombia.
-The UK total consumption is approximately 0.8% of global coal use.
+Today, the UK imports more than three quarters of the coal it uses – the main sources being Russia, USA, Australia and Colombia.

-One potential solution to this challenge is the installation of carbon capture and storage (CCS) technology which removes carbon dioxide from combustion emissions for permanent disposal underground.
+One potential solution to this challenge is the installation of carbon capture and storage (CCS) technology, which removes carbon dioxide from combustion emissions for permanent disposal underground.
 All of the several candidate techniques are at early stages of development and a wide range of R&D and pilot projects are underway worldwide.
-However, it is not yet clear whether this technology can be commercially viable.
+However, it's not yet clear whether this technology can be commercially viable.
 Further details can be found on ICE’s briefing sheet on CCS.

-Over the next twenty years, worldwide energy demand is widely forecast to increase by over 40% with much of this increase in the developing world.
+Over the next 20 years, worldwide energy demand is widely forecast to increase, with much of this in the developing world.
 The abundance of coal worldwide makes it a readily available source of heat energy for these countries.
 Even without CCS technology, coal use is therefore likely to grow substantially in the medium term.
 Unless CCS technology can be developed to a commercial stage, this continued expansion of coal will present a major challenge to greenhouse gas emission reductions.
 The coal industry recognises this challenge and considerable work is underway to develop solutions.